chahatdeep/dotfiles/README.md

-## All the dotfiles neccessary for my personalized Arch.
+## All the dotfiles neccessary for my personalized Arch Linux.
-## WARNING:
-### For your own sake, CHECK THE SCRIPTS before you use ANYTHING!
+### WARNING: For your own sake, CHECK THE SCRIPTS before you use ANYTHING!

  ```
       ██            ██     ████ ██  ██